alm-tools/alm/docs/features/autocomplete.md

 ![](https://raw.githubusercontent.com/alm-tools/alm-tools.github.io/master/screens/autocomplete/snippetBasic.gif)

-You cycle through the snippet options with `Tab`, e.g. here is a `forof` snippet
+You cycle through the snippet options with **`Tab`**, e.g. here is a `forof` snippet

 ![](https://raw.githubusercontent.com/alm-tools/alm-tools.github.io/master/screens/autocomplete/snippetAdvanced.gif)

-Once you are happy with the snippet outcome just press `Enter`.
-In fact you can press enter at any time and we take you to a desirable *final location*, e.g. here you can chose to not provide an alternate name for `item`:
+Once you are happy with the snippet outcome just press **`Enter`** and we take you to a *desirable final location*, e.g. here we chose to stick with default name `item`:

 ![](https://raw.githubusercontent.com/alm-tools/alm-tools.github.io/master/screens/autocomplete/snippetAbort.gif)

+> TIP : You can also press `Esc` to exit the snippet mode without actually jumping to *desirable final location* cursor location.

 ## Functions
 For functions we provide signature completions.
 Just select the one you want.